collegevine/purescript-elmish/docs/dom-elements.md

 ## Lower-level event access

-In extreme cases it may be necessary to access the React Synthetic Event after all, even when it's not part of the event's type signature (such as `onClick`), for example to `preventDefault` or `stopPropagation`.
+In extreme cases it may be necessary to access the React `SyntheticEvent` after all, even when it's not part of the event's type signature (such as `onClick`), for example to `preventDefault` or `stopPropagation`.